Multirate Packet Delivery In Heterogeneous Broadcast Networks

-Most of the network coding methods are block based \cite{2006parkcodecast:block,2008eryilmazdelay:block,2010Eryilmazrandom,2010sorourminimum:block,2011capacity:block,2015Sorour}, where a block of packets is considered and a linear combination of the packets is constructed as the transmitted packet.
-In some cases, the transmitted packet is encoded in such a way that it provides new information for the most possible number of receivers.
+Most of the network coding methods are block-based \cite{2008eryilmazdelay:block,2010Eryilmazrandom,2010sorourminimum:block, 2011capacity:block,2015Sorour}, where a block of packets is considered and a linear combination of the packets is constructed as the transmitted packet.
+In some cases, the transmitted packet is encoded in such a way that it provides new information for the most possible number of users.
 It is called innovation guarantee property.
 However, since the decoding of such methods depends on the reception of the whole block, it may cause long delay in real-time packet streaming.
-Besides, in heterogeneous networks, another challenge is to provide packets for each receiver with respect to the quality of its channel, which is known as multirate packet delivery \cite{2005sundarammultirate}.
-Multirate packet delivery is important, because it could be an additional measure of performance and quality of service, that is not captured by throughput or other metrics.
-In heterogeneous networks, if the sender does not wait for the weak receivers to receive the whole block, they will be incapable of decoding the packets and consequently they will have zero delivery rate.
-However, if the transmitter waits for them, stronger receivers (receivers with larger link capacities) will experience a long delay and their delivery rates will decrease to the rate of the weak ones.
+Besides, in heterogeneous networks, another challenge is to provide packets for each user with respect to the quality of its channel, which is known as multirate packet delivery \cite{2005sundarammultirate}.
+In block-based codes, encoded blocks with the length of $n$ packets convey $k\leq n$ packets of information and the rate of encoding would be $k/n$.
+In heterogeneous networks, the users with the link capacity lower than the encoding rate (weak users) cannot decode the packets and if the sender decreases the encoding rate, users with the higher bandwidth will experience long delays and their delivery rates decrease to the rate of the weak ones.
 To achieve multirate packet delivery in block-based codes, the sender must change the encoding rate which is inefficient and hard to implement when the number of users increases \cite{2013Multirateseq}.

-For the purpose of real-time broadcasting, a coding method is preferred that would allow intermediate decoding of the packets prior to the reception of the whole block \cite{2004RToblivious,2007RatelessCodes}.
-In these applications, average per packet delay is more important and due to the necessity of applying packets in-order, the performance of the system can be mainly measured by the delivery rate (which is corresponding to the throughput) and the delivery delay rather than the decoding rate and the decoding delay.
-A packet is said to be delivered to a receiver when all the previous packets with lower indices in the receiver's buffer have been decoded.
+For the purpose of real-time broadcasting, a coding method is preferred that would allow intermediate decoding of the packets prior to the reception of the whole block \cite{2004RToblivious,2004MartinianThesis,2007RatelessCodes}.
+In these applications, average per packet delay is more important and due to the necessity of applying packets in-order, the performance of the system can be mainly measured by the delivery rate (which is proportional to the throughput) and delivery delay rather than the decoding rate and decoding delay.
+A packet is said to be delivered to a user when all the previous packets with lower indices in the user's buffer have been decoded.